b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 I feel this section may be better served if integrated into the body of the text, instead of in the addenda.
 That said, for the interim.
 I have resolved to develop it and implement it here, until I know where I wish to place it in the text proper.
 Also, I am yet to really start working with a multiplexer in Termux, so I cannot write from a position of personal experience.
 This is essentially, a working document that aims to chart my progress in implementing a terminal multiplexer into my workflow and liberating and facilitating my Termux virtual workspace, for whatever virtual digital activities I am engaged in.

+Determining the absolute "first" in the realm of terminal multiplexing gets a bit tricky due to two factors:

+* **Evolution from earlier concepts:** The core functionalities of splitting the terminal space and managing multiple sessions existed prior to dedicated multiplexer programs.
+Early examples include features like "split screen" modes in certain terminal emulators and dedicated keys for switching between sessions.
+* **Limited reach and documentation:** Some systems might have implemented similar functionalities but remained within specific contexts or lacked widespread documentation, making their historical footprint less visible.

+Therefore, instead of pinpointing a singular "absolute first," it's more accurate to acknowledge pioneers and milestones in the evolution of terminal multiplexing:

+* **Early concepts:** Systems like Splitvt for UNIX machines and dedicated "split screen" modes in terminal emulators laid the groundwork for splitting the terminal space.
+* **TD/SMP (1987):** Although proprietary and limited to DEC hardware, it showcased the practicalities of terminal multiplexing through features like windowing and session management over a single serial port.
+* **GNU Screen (1987):** Open-source and with broader compatibility, it solidified the core features of modern terminal multiplexers like window splitting, pane resizing, detaching sessions, and keyboard/output sharing.

+While GNU Screen is often credited as the "first true terminal emulator multiplexer" due to its wider impact and open-source nature, recognizing the contributions of earlier systems like TD/SMP and pre-existing functionalities provides a more nuanced understanding of the technology's evolution.

+So, the answer depends on your definition of "absolute first."
+If you're looking for the earliest documented system demonstrating core multiplexing features, it might fall within the realm of pre-existing functionalities or less-known proprietary systems.
+However, if you consider broader impact and the foundation for future tools, GNU Screen stands out as a crucial milestone in the development of terminal multiplexers.

+I hope this explanation clarifies the historical context and provides a deeper understanding of the journey towards the tools we use today!

+Certainly!
+TD/SMP, standing for **Terminal Device/Session Management Protocol**, was a pioneering terminal multiplexer system introduced by DEC in 1987 specifically for their VT330/340 terminals.
+While not the absolute first, it played a significant role in the evolution of this technology.

+**Here's what made TD/SMP unique:**

+* **Multiplexing over a single serial port:** It allowed data from two separate host sessions to be sent to the compatible terminal over a single serial connection, effectively enabling multitasking on a single terminal screen.
+* **Terminal-side component (SSU):** The functionality resided within the terminal itself, using a dedicated chip called the SSU (Session Service Unit).
+This offered advantages like faster switching and lower host CPU usage compared to software-based solutions.
+* **Proprietary protocol:** The communication format between the terminal and host was proprietary and never fully documented, limiting its adoption beyond DEC's own terminal servers and terminals.

+**Impact and Legacy:**

+* **Limited reach:** Despite its innovative features, TD/SMP's closed nature and focus on specific DEC hardware hindered its widespread adoption.
+* **Paving the way:** However, its success in demonstrating the feasibility and benefits of terminal multiplexing inspired further development in the field.
+* **Influence on open-source alternatives:** Systems like the widely popular GNU Screen, released in the same year as TD/SMP, incorporated similar functionalities but with an open-source approach and broader compatibility, ultimately becoming more influential in the long run.

+**While TD/SMP may not be as widely recognized as some later terminal multiplexers, its contribution to the technology's development deserves acknowledgement.
+It stands as an interesting example of early innovation in a field that continues to evolve and shape our digital interactions.**

+Here are some additional details you might find interesting:

+* The SSU chip in TD/SMP terminals was the LA52, which also handled other functionalities like keyboard scanning and video generation.
+* DEC later introduced an enhanced version called TD/SMP+, which supported features like file transfer and printer sharing.
+* Although TD/SMP itself is no longer in common use, the concept of terminal multiplexing remains highly relevant and continues to be refined in modern tools like tmux and iTerm2.

+I hope this information provides a more comprehensive picture of TD/SMP and its place in the history of terminal multiplexing.

 While the concept of splitting a terminal into multiple sessions existed before, the title of the **first true terminal emulator multiplexer** generally goes to GNU `screen`.

 Screen was released in 1987 and pioneered many of the features we see in modern terminal multiplexers, like: